NTNU-IndEcol/df_file_interchange/docs/custom_info.md

 ## Basic Example

-A basic example is included here and also in the relevant notebook.
+A basic example is included here and also in the corresponding [notebook on using custom info](./notebooks/tutorial_simple_structured_custom_info.ipynb).

 ```python
 import pandas as pd